 Who are they for?

-Applied General Qualifications are for Post 16 students wishing to undertake a broad study of a specific vocational area.
+Applied General Qualifications are for students 16 - 19 years olds wishing to undertake a broad study of a specific vocational area.

-Applied General Qualifications include BTECs and OCR Cambridge qualifications as well as a range of other vocational courses.
+Applied General Qualifications include BTECs and OCR Cambridge Technicals.

 - Agriculture, Horticulture, Environmental Conservation & Animal Care

-- Performing Arts, Arts, Crafts, Media & Publishing
+- Performing Arts, Art and Design, Crafts, Media & Publishing

 - Finance, Enterprise, Business & Law